-In 1538 Leicester Abbey was closed.
-It was a large house of 40 canons, but all its possessions were taken from it and given to the crown, including the church and manor of Cockerham.
+In 1538, Leicester Abbey was closed.
+It was a large house of 40 canons, and all its possessions were taken from it and given to the crown, including the church and manor of Cockerham.
 The Calvert family continued to rent the land and eventually bought it.
 They still owned it in the 1700s.

 What is to be seen today